RobbenRoll/emgfit/docs/source/concepts.rst

 Peak-shape uncertainty evaluation
 ---------------------------------

-#One peculiarity of this method is that only the centroid shifts of the     #TODO: move this section to the peak-shape error evaluation article
+..
+One peculiarity of this method is that only the centroid shifts of the     #TODO: EDIT
-peaks-of-interest relative to the (shifted) centroid of the mass calibrant are taken into account for the peak-shape error evaluation.
+.. peaks-of-interest relative to the (shifted) centroid of the mass
+.. calibrant are taken into account for the peak-shape error evaluation.
-This is because the mass re-calibration ensures that only relative centroid shifts with respect to the calibrant enter the final mass values.
-If varying the shape parameters shifts the peaks-of-interest and the calibrant peak by the same amount, the final mass value is not altered.
-Despite the uncertainty of the peak-shape parameters the peak shape of isobaric peaks can be assumed to be identical.
-The mass dependence of shape parameters is negligible for isobaric species.
-The above argument relies on the condition that a decent time-resolved calibration (TRC) with sufficient calibrant statistics per block has been performed (otherwise, the IOI peaks can be broadened w.r.t. the calibrant).
-Hence, the peaks-of-interest and the calibrant peak should both be re-fitted.
+..
+This is because the mass re-calibration ensures that only relative
+.. centroid shifts with respect to the calibrant enter the final mass
+.. values.
+If varying the shape parameters shifts the peaks-of-interest and
+.. the calibrant peak by the same amount, the final mass value is not
+.. altered.
+Despite the uncertainty of the peak-shape parameters the peak
+.. shape of isobaric peaks can be assumed to be identical.
+The mass
+.. dependence of shape parameters is negligible for isobaric species.
+The
+.. above argument relies on the condition that a decent time-resolved
+.. calibration (TRC) with sufficient calibrant statistics per block has
+.. been performed (otherwise, the IOI peaks can be broadened w.r.t. the
+.. calibrant).
+Hence, the peaks-of-interest and the calibrant peak should
+.. both be re-fitted.

+.. _:-notation:

-:-Notation of chemical substances
+:-notation of chemical substances
 ---------------------------------

 Just like the MR-TOF-MS data acquisition software MAc, `emgfit` follows the :-notation of chemical compounds.
 The chemical composition of an ion is denoted as a single string in which the constituting isotopes are separated by a colon (``:``).
-Each isotope is denoted as ``'n(El)A'`` where `El` is the corresponding element symbol, `n` denotes the number of atoms of the isotope `El` and A is the respective atomic mass number.
-The charge state of the ion is indicated by substracting the desired number of electrons from the atomic species (i.e. singly-charged = ``'':-1e'``, doubly-charged = ``'':-2e'`` etc.).
-The substraction of the electron is important since otherwise the atomic instead of the ionic mass is used for subsequent calculations.
+Each isotope is denoted as ``'n(El)A'`` where `El` is the corresponding element symbol, `n` denotes the number of atoms of the given isotope and `A` is the respective atomic mass number.
+In the case  `n = 1`, the number indication `n` can be omitted.
+The charge state of the ion is indicated by subtracting the desired number of electrons from the atomic species (i.e. singly-charged = ``':-1e'``, doubly-charged = ``':-2e'`` etc.).
+The subtraction of the electron is important since otherwise the atomic instead of the ionic mass is used for subsequent calculations.
 Mind that `emgfit` currently only supports singly-charged ions.

+Examples:

+- The most abundant isotope of the hydronium cation :math:`H_{3}O^{+}` can be denoted as ``'3H1:1O16:-1e'`` or ``'3H1:O16:-e'`` or ``'1O16:3H1:-1e'`` or ...
+- The most abundant isotope of the ammonium cation :math:`N H_{4}^{+}` can be denoted as ``'4H1:1N14:-1e'`` or ``'4H1:N14:-e'`` or ``'N14:4H1:-1e'`` or ...
+- The proton is denoted as ``'1H1:-1e'`` or ``'H1:-1e'`` or ``'H1:-e'``.